Some links in this post may be affiliate links

 Common name: Maranta Plant, Prayer Plant

-Maranta rarely exceed the height of 8 in.
-The leaves are about 6 in. long.
+Maranta are low-growing plants which rarely exceed the height of 8 inches The leaves are about 6 inches long.
 These characteristics make Maranta perfect for growing in limited spaces.

 Many varieties and cultivars of Maranta are available.
 Some of the common ones include Maranta tricolor commonly called Herringbone Plant whose leaves bear prominent red veins.